-INTERNATIONAL APPLICANTS REQUIREMENTS
+INTERNATIONAL APPLICANT REQUIREMENTS

 The minimum TOEFL score requirement is 100 Internet-based score (IBT), 250 computer-based (CBT) or 600 paper-based (PBT).
 The minimum IELTS score requirement is 7.0.
-Please allow appropriate time for test scheduling.
+Please allow appropriate time for test scheduling and the distribution of results.
 For testing information, go to ETS.org or IELTS.org.
 TOEFL or IELTS tests must be taken within 24 months of the date you apply to the Conservatory.